flostellbrink/paratab/README.md

 ### End of line comments

-All the same problem happen with end of line comments.
 Now I am not sure why you would use them, but I am sure everyone has seen something like this at some point:

 ```